Stability-AI/StableSwarmUI/src/BuiltinExtensions/GridGenerator/README.md

 # Grid Generator Extension

+Infinite-dimensional multi-axis image grid generator tool for StableSwarmUI.

+### Concept

-Operates as a "Tool" within the "Tools" UI, lets you generate grids of images to compare prompts or parameters.
+Operates as a "Tool" within the "Tools" UI, built into Swarm by default as an official reference Extension, lets you generate grids of images to compare prompts or parameters.

 - Grids are infinite dimensional, you can add as many axes as you want.
 - Grids display as a webpage that you can open and select axis display settings dynamically.
 You can save an image from the grid view.